-Major publishing company:
+- Major publishing company:

-Distribution (increases sales) Quality of design, marketing and promotion Payment
+Distribution (increases sales), quality of design, marketing and promotion, payment

-Usually need to go through an agent (you have to get one and it costs money!)
-Harder to have music published when the company is large More editing to your original work (does it look and sound like you intended it to?)
+Usually need to go through an agent, harder to have music published when the company is large, more editing to your original work

-Self-publishing (online):
+- Self-publishing (online):

-Don't need to go through an agent (you can send your work directly to them) You are more in control with the editing process Can be a stepping stone to a larger company May cater to a specific genre that is different.
+Don't need to go through an agent (you can send your work directly to them), you are more in control with the editing process, can be a stepping stone to a larger company, may cater to a specific genre that is different.

-Less marketing & promotion Less pay Not the same possibilities of distribution of your work.
+Less marketing & promotion, less pay, not the same possibilities of distribution of your work.